cjm96/WDM_GW_wavelets/README.md

 pip install .[dev]
 ```

 You will then be able to run all the tests.
+(Make sure you are in the directory cotaining the pyproject.toml file.)

 ```bash
 python -m pytest